Oswegatchie River: Branches

 The river is composed of the main branch and two branches named West and Middle, in addition to major inflow from various tributaries before and after their confluences.
-All of the branches begin in the Five Ponds Wilderness, with the East Branch Oswegatchie beginning at Partlow Lake, which is privately owned by one of William Seward Webb's descendants.
-The family is known to be planning to donate the property to New York via an easement agreement, late in the next decade.
+All of the branches begin in the Five Ponds Wilderness, with the East Branch Oswegatchie beginning at Partlow Lake.
 One of its branches, the Robinson River, begins at Crooked Lake.

 The Middle Branch headwaters are Willy's and Walker lakes with one of its headwaters, an unnamed pond, separated from Crooked Lake by approximately fifty feet of land.

 The West Branch Oswegatchie has its headwaters at Buck and Hog ponds, which are separated from a smaller branch of the Middle Branch Oswegatchie by a short distance of land.
 Major western tributaries, including the Indian River via Black Lake, originate in areas west of the Wilderness Park and include an extended watershed covering an appreciable portion of the area west of the main stem.